Skip to main content

 Open Slack settings

-Go to Settings → Apps → Slack.
+Go to Settings → Integrations → Slack.
 You need to be an org admin.

 2